bytecodealliance/wasm-micro-runtime/doc/pthread_library.md

     -Wl,--export=__wasm_call_ctors  \
     main.c -o test.wasm
 # -pthread: it will enable some dependent WebAssembly features for thread
-# -nostdlib: disable the WASI standard library as we only support libc-builtin currently
+# -nostdlib: disable the WASI standard library as we are using WAMR builtin-libc
 # -z stack-size=: specify the total aux stack size
 # -Wl,--export=__heap_base,--export=__data_end: export these globals so the runtime can resolve the total aux stack size and the start offset of the stack top
 # -Wl,--export=__wasm_call_ctors: export the init function to initialize the passive data segments